Little11Yearsoldkit/OneClick-Install-all/README.md

 4. go to Sources folder and then Make a Text file for Example Thing.txt
 5. go to main folder and click compile.bat
 6.press any key in the compile.bat
+7.Enter your file name we made before
+8.Name your project
+9.enter the folder's path where you Extract it before 10.Now done you can edit the install project then do it yourself or watch tutorial in youtube :)